-USFWS' Mid-Columbia River Fisheries Resource Office (MCRFRO) has monitored water temperature in Icicle Creek since 2005 when Ecology set a temperature Total Maximum Daily Load for Temperature (TMDL) to evaluate the impact of LNFH operations on stream temperatures (Ecology, 20056; Fraser, 2015).
+USFWS' Mid-Columbia River Fisheries Resource Office (MCRFRO) has monitored water temperature in Icicle Creek since 2005 when Ecology set a TMDL for temperature to evaluate the impact of LNFH operations on stream temperatures (Ecology, 20056; Fraser, 2015).
 Temperature loggers are deployed upstream, adjacent, and downstream of LNFH and in two tributary streams (Snow Creek and Jack Creek) (Hall and Kelly-Ringel, 2011).